-I finally realized that what had scared me was not knowing!
+I finally realized what had scared me: not knowing!
 Not knowing what was going on during turbulence.
 Not knowing what was going on when the engines revved up.
 Not knowing how to decipher the look on a flight attendant’s face.

 My two hours in the cockpit dispelled all those fears.
 I was encouraged to ask questions.
 Each time something strange happened, I was told what it was and why.

 I’m now convinced my phobia was about CONTROL – my inability to control the situation, of course, but also my ignorance of it.